- I : Aku (informal), Saya (formal)

 I use informal pronouns almost all the time and it has never got me into trouble.
 It gives my Indonesia a rather friendly tone though.
 Of course, if I got pulled over by the police and I’m not carrying my licence I will adapt my language.

-By using Kita, you are including the listener into the We, while by using Kami you are exluding him.
-My advice : use Kita all the time, you can deal with this kita / kami issue once you know how to hold a proper conversation.
+By using kita, you are including the listener into the we, while by using kami you are exluding him.
+My advice : use kita all the time until you are confident with the language.
+Many native Indonesians never use kami at all (Tempo).